HumanSignal/label-studio-ml-backend/label_studio_ml/examples/openai/README.md

 ```

 5. Configure the model endpoint.
-Once all of the services have started, we will need to [configure the model endpoint](https://labelstud.io/guide/ml.html#Add-an-ML-backend-using-the-Label-Studio-UI) in our Label Studio project.
+Once all of the services have started, we will create a sentiment analysis project and [configure the model endpoint](https://labelstud.io/guide/ml.html#Add-an-ML-backend-using-the-Label-Studio-UI) in our Label Studio project.
 In Docker Compose, our model service can be accessed at `http://server:9090`.

+6. You can now select tasks to retrieve predictions from the GPT models.